patternleaf/udder/README.md

 * A **command** normally mutates the state of the ShowRunner or one of its children (the Mixer, an Animator, or the Renderer).
 * When there are no more commands to process, the ShowRunner animates, composites, and renders the current **frame**.
 * The current **frame** is then inserted into a second concurrent queue, the **output queue**.
-* In another separate thread, an OPCBroadcaster object blocks until the ShowRunner sends it a new **frame** via the **output queue**.
-Upon the arrival of a new frame, the OPCBroadcaster transmits the frame via TCP/IP to a remote OPC listener.
+* In another separate thread, an OpcTransmitter object blocks until the ShowRunner sends it a new **frame** via the **output queue**.
+Upon the arrival of a new frame, the OpcTransmitter transmits the frame via TCP/IP to a remote OPC listener.
 * The remote OPC listener (normally a stock OPC daemon process) writes the contents of the incoming **frame** to downstream RGB **pixel devices**, normally an array of LED strips.
 * **Pixel devices** emit **photons**.
 * **Photons** enter the eyes of the audience and of the **lighting designer**.
 Thus the cycle is complete.

+Important points:
+* Udder has a **multithreaded** architecture, coupled by two concurrent queues.
+* Data flows down **one** non-branching path, through the three linked stages of the pipeline.
+* The ShowRunner processes commands and renders frames **asynchronously** with respect to incoming requests.
+* The OPC transmitter broadcasts frames **asynchronously** with respect to the renderer.

 Dependency Links